What is the Breast Cancer Wellness Clinic?

 Why is the Breast Cancer Wellness Clinic unique?

-The clinic offers personalised care led by a nurse practitioner and a breast care nurse with a clinical interest in breast cancer and advanced clinical knowledge and specific training.
+The clinic offers personalised care led by a Nurse Practitioner and a team of Specialist Breast Care Nurses with advanced training and expertise in breast cancer care.
 This allows them to offer timely and tailored support, including:

 • Assisting patients with the transition to life after treatment